MaximTrushin/Malina/README.md

   will be shipped on <shipdate>2001-07-13</shipdate>.
 </letter>
 ```
-The xml above can represented by the following Malina code:
+The xml above can be represented by the following Malina code:
 ```
 letter:
     = Dear Mr.